DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "And to prevent that, we're continuing our observation"

-"...Fair enough, but aren't you too inflexible?" - said Saki, while getting herself new gum to chew - "Doing it diligently only in our area is not enough, right?
+"...Fair enough, but aren't you also too inflexible?" - said Saki, while getting herself new gum to chew - "Doing it diligently only in our area is not enough, right?
 There are four graveyards after all"

 "Obviously 3 other places are being properly handled too" - Kai stated as if it is obvious thing and started moving toward truck -
-"We have great responsibility, after all it will become a disaster if by some tiny chance demons would escape."
+"We have great responsibility, after all, it will become a disaster if by some tiny chance demons would escape."

 There are four black pyramids in this world.
 These buildings are so called graveyard, where mankind imprisoned other races against whom they once fought.